Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 - ![Refresh](../../Assets/Icons/Refresh03.png "[Refresh]")  (Refresh)
     Click this button to update the list.

+[comment]: <> (Evtl.
+CREATE, DELETE und Refresh weg?
+In Core1 Docu?)

 **Add/Edit**

 ![Add storage shelf](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/AddStorageShelf.png "[Add storage shelf]")

+In this section, you can edit the storage shelves and create new ones.

 > [Info] When clicking the [CREATE] button, the *Add* section is displayed.
 When selecting a checkbox in the entry list, the *Edit* section is displayed.
 The fields in the *Add* and the *Edit* section are identical.

+The following functions and fields are available:

 - *Warehouse ID*
     Click the drop-down list where you want to create the storage shelf.